vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

     Different graph computing tools support different algorithms and different parameters.
 See below for details.
 -->

+!!! note

+    The algorithm parameters need to be set when performing graph computing, and there are requirements for data sources.
+The data source needs to contain source vertexes and destination vertexes.
+PageRank, DegreeWithTime, SSSP, APSP, LPA, HANP, and Louvain algorithms must include weight.

+    - If the data source comes from HDFS, users need to specify a CSV file that contains `src` and `dst` columns.
+Some algorithms also need to contain a `weight` column.

+    - If the data source comes from Nebula Graph, users need to specify the edge types that provide `src` and `dst` columns.
+Some algorithms also need to specify the properties of the edge types as `weight` columns.

 ## Node importance measurement

 ### PageRank